fjfricke/framework-of-thoughts/README.md

 ## Installation

+To install the project, you can use `pip install git+https://github.com/fjfricke/llm-graph-optimizer.git`.
+Ensure you have Python 3.12 or higher installed.

+## Development

-To install the project, ensure you have Python 3.12 or higher installed.
+To install the project for development purposes or to run the examples, ensure you have Python 3.12 or higher installed.
+Clone the project.
 Then, use `poetry` to set up the environment:

 ```bash
 poetry install